Table of Contents

 short subject 6: Royal Worcester Corset Company

-The last half of the business’ life included the challenges of damage to its facilities by arson, hurricane, and flooding.
+prosperity for the business.
+The last half of the its life included the challenges of damage to its facilities by arson, hurricane, and flooding.
 Bowne continued to evolve the product as evidenced by patent activity through this period.
 After many decades in the business, she retired to the family estate in a nearby town.